MauGarr/MauGarr/README.md

 - 🎓 I'm a Systems Engineering student at the University of San Carlos de Guatemala.

-- 🌱 I'am currently learning about web development.
+- 🌱 I'm currently learning about web development.

 - 💬 Ask me about **any technology**.